Freedom in the World

 E. Associational and Organizational Rights: 3 / 12

 Freedom of assembly is formally restricted under martial law provisions.
 Freedom of association is also limited, but trade unions are allowed to organize.
-The handful of nongovernmental organizations (NGOs) that are active in the territory are virtually all progovernment, and they suffer from lack of funding and competition from government-organized groups.
+The few NGOs that are active in the territory suffer from poor funding and competition from government-organized groups.

 The judiciary is not independent in practice, and the courts are influenced by the executive branch as well as by powerful political, economic, and criminal groups.